A generalization of the Lorentz ether to gravity with general-relativistic limit: Reconsideration of Old Arguments Against The Ether

 The generalization of Lorentz ether theory we have presented here removes some old, classical arguments against the Lorentz ether -- arguments which have justified the rejection of the Lorentz ether in favor of relativity:

 \begin{itemize}

-\item There was no viable theory of gravity --- we have found now a theory of gravity with GR limit which seems viable;
+\item There was no viable ether theory of gravity.
+Now, we have found an ether theory of gravity with GR limit which seems viable;

 \item The assumptions about the Lorentz ether have been ad hoc.
-There was no explanation of relativistic symmetry, the relativistic terms have had ad hoc character --- the assumptions we make for our medium seem quite natural, and we {\em derive\/} the EEP instead of postulating it.
+There was no explanation of relativistic symmetry, the relativistic terms have had ad hoc character.
+Instead, the assumptions we make for our medium seem quite natural.
+In particular, and we {\em derive\/} the EEP instead of postulating it.
+As a consequence, the relativistic lenght contraction and time dilation which has to be postulated in the Lorentz ether can now be derived from other principles.

-\item There was no explanation of the general character of relativistic symmetry, the theory was only electro-magnetic --- in the new concept the ``ether'' is universal, all matter fields describe properties of the ether, which explains the universality of the EEP and the gravitational field;
+\item There was no explanation of the general character of relativistic symmetry.
+The theory was only electro-magnetic.
+Instead, in the new concept the ``ether'' is universal, all matter fields describe properties of the ether.
+This, in particular, explains the universality of the EEP and the gravitational field;

-\item There was a violation of the ``action equals reaction'' principle: there was influence of the ether on matter, but no reverse influence of matter on the stationary and incompressible ether --- we have now a Lagrange formalism which guarantees the ``action equals reaction'' principle and have a compressible, instationary ether;
+\item There was a violation of the ``action equals reaction'' principle: The matter was influenced by the ether, but there was no reverse influence of matter on the stationary and incompressible ether.
+Now we have a Lagrange formalism.
+This guarantees the ``action equals reaction'' principle and gives a compressible, instationary ether;

 \item There were no observable differences in the predictions of the Lorentz ether and special relativity --- there are important and interesting differences between our theory and general relativity (see appendix \ref{appPredictions}).